chmouel/mounch/README.md

 see a most complete example [here](./mounch.yaml).

+By default `mounch` add some sane arguments to `rofi` or `wofi` if you don't want them and want to let the launcher config files set the options then use the `-N/--no-defaults` option.

 ## Wayland

 When detecting wayland it will try to use [wofi](https://hg.sr.ht/~scoopta/wofi) instead of rofi, you can specify --use-rofi to force use rofi.